namanchikara/Find-Max-numbers-of-connected-alike-elments/README.md

 We have an array of 5 rows and (M) columns in each row (Program is flexible so that M can vary, i.e for each row-> number of columns could vary.

 1 0 1 2 2 2 2 1 1

 1 0 1 1 2 2

 1 1 1 2 2 2 2 1

-Maximum connected component in above matrix is 2, with 10 values, so the program will return 10 on executing FindMaxNow().
+Maximum connected element in above matrix is 2, with 10 values, so the program will return 10 on executing FindMaxNow() and will return 2 on executing FindMaxElement() on the object of FindMax class.

+If there are two elements with same connected components then it will return a list of such components for example:

+1 1 1
+2 2 2
+1 1 1

+on executing FindMaxElement(), function will return [1,2,1] Where as on exeuting FindMaxNow() will return 3